Data management vendor Syniti names Marcus Scott as ANZ boss

 Enterprise data management vendor Syniti has named Marcus Scott as its vice president of sales for Australia and New Zealand.

-Scott, who was hired from big four consulting firm PwC, will replace ANZ head of delivery Marc Fenton, who left the company in December 2021 to join investment company PPK Group.
+Scott, who was hired from big four consulting firm PwC, will replace former ANZ head of delivery Marc Fenton as the most senior executive in the region. who left the company in December 2021 to join investment company PPK Group.

+A Syniti spokesperson said Scott won't be a like for like replacement due to the new job title and and role.

 As VP of sales, Scott is responsible for the vendor’s growth in the region.
 He will be based in Sydney and will report to Syniti Asia-Pacific and Japan president Gordon Lam.